John T. Cheeseman

 John Thomas Cheeseman (August 3, 1892 – February 22, 1968) was a businessman and politician in Newfoundland.
 He represented Burin from 1919 to 1923, Burgeo-LaPoile from 1956 to 1962 and Hermitage from 1962 to 1966.

+Early life and career

 The son of Lawrence Cheeseman, he was born in Port au Bras and was educated there and at Bishop Feild College.
 Cheeseman worked for a time in his father's fishery business, then became manager of the Burin Import and Export Company and finally opened his own business around 1930.
-He was defeated when he ran for reelection in 1923.
+Cheeseman married Mona Ludlow; the couple had two sons.

+Politics and legacy

+Cheeseman was elected to the House of Assembly in 1919, but he was defeated when he ran for reelection in 1923 Newfoundland general election.
+He was again elected to the House of Assembly over thirty years later in 1956 after Newfoundland had joined Canada.

 Cheeseman was appointed Chief Inspector of Fisheries and then Chief Fisheries Officer for Newfoundland.
 He later served in the Newfoundland Executive Council as Minister of Fisheries and Co-Operatives and then as Minister of Provincial Affairs.
 He retired from the assembly in 1966.

-Cheeseman married Mona Ludlow; the couple had two sons.
-His son Roy also served in the Newfoundland assembly.
+Cheeseman's son son Roy also served in the Newfoundland assembly.
 A Newfoundland provincial park, John T. Cheeseman Provincial Park, was named in his honour.